Irf4n-Muhammad/Uber-Data-Analysis_DataEng/README.md

 4. Download the data from the website using ( !wget <link address> )
 5. Create the table by duplicate the column from the initial big table
 6. Generate the id (Primary key of the table) by using the index (It will generate the number from 1)
+7. Arrange the sequence of the column of each table
+8. Do the same thing for all table
+9. Lastly, merge all the table and arrange the sequence of the table column.

 ### 6.1 Google Cloud Platform: